We're live on Product Hunt right now! Come support our launch

 Embeddable pricing

 With Embeddable, you pay a flat monthly rate without additional fees per users, viewers, or dashboards.
-If you expect usage to grow, this could be a powerful but affordable solution for you.
+If you expect usage to grow, this could be a powerful but affordable solution.

 "One of our use cases is to provide embedded analytics to the customers of our customers.
 When pricing is per dashboard viewer, it becomes commercially unviable.
 Embeddable, offered the best package, fully customisable and a flat pricing." — Rodel van Rooijen, Founding Engineer at Solvimon.